 In response, DoD and the Department of Health and Human Services awarded a more than $60 million contract to develop a domestic production capability for critical active pharmaceutical ingredients.
 Another $20 million contract was awarded to develop a domestic production capability for critical active pharmaceutical ingredients.

 That’s not the end of the story though.
 Brig.
-Gen. Dr. Paul Friedrichs, the Joint Staff surgeon, said in a hearing last week that DoD is still assessing the issue.
+Gen. Dr. Paul Friedrichs, the Joint Staff surgeon general, said in a hearing last week that DoD is still assessing the issue.

 “We looked at the operational medications that we rely on and are deployed assemblages, and identified which ones rely on ingredients from other countries,” Friedrichs said.
 “We are working with the Food and Drug Administration to obtain ingredients for those where we’ve not been able to identify the source of origin.
 The next step is to understand fully through the global supply chain, where all of the ingredients come from, and ensure that pharmaceutical companies are able to share that information with us so that we can then identify what risks there is to those medications in our deployable assemblages.” — SM